The flow through of artifacts for the documentation log can occur in one of two ways. Listed below are the documentation log options.

 The Value of the Documentation Log

 Artifacts of a teacher or leader’s performance can serve as valuable and insightful evidence for documenting their practice.
 These artifacts can be organized in documentation logs as a formal aspect of the data collection system or they can be collected on an as-needed basis.
-Documentation logs are designed to complement other data sources in order to provide a fuller, fairer, more comprehensive view of teacher/ leader performance.
+Documentation logs are designed to compliment other data sources in order to provide a fuller, fairer, more comprehensive view of teacher/ leader performance.
 In addition, artifacts can enrich the dialogue between educators and evaluators as they reflect on how the artifact creates a representative picture of educator practice.

 Documentation logs are an important part of a comprehensive approach for collecting data and documenting teacher/leader performance.
 Specifically, the documentation log contains pertinent data that confirm the teacher/leader meets the established performance standards.
 They should consist of naturally occurring, rather than artificially fabricated, artifacts from the teacher/leader’s work.
 Written analysis and reflection about artifacts can provide insight into the rationale for the submission of the artifact as well as how they embody performance.